xbarrelet/xbarrelet/README.md

 front-archetype: An archetype of a React/Redux webapp with Webpack and Babel to help kickstart frontend projects

+ml-project-*: The projects realized for my Master thesis.

+And more :)

 I'm a freelancer always interested in new projects, my Upwork profile: https://www.upwork.com/freelancers/~01a7e4d1f5ebce66f4 and my linkedIn :  https://www.linkedin.com/in/xavier-barrelet/